ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 ## 💪 Method

-Using Power Pivot, I built a relational data model linking job postings and skills through the **job_id** field.
-This allowed me to aggregate skill frequencies across thousands of postings and identify the technologies most requested by employers.
+Relational data model linking job postings and skills through the **job_id** field was built using Power Pivot.
+This allowed to aggregation of skill frequencies across thousands of postings and identifying the technologies most requested by employers.

 ## 💡 Key Findings